Lerone Bennett Jr.: Career

-Bennett served as a soldier during the Korean War, and later pursued graduate studies.
-He was a journalist for the Atlanta Daily World from 1949 until 1953.
-He also worked as city editor for JET magazine from 1952 to 1953.
+Bennett served as a soldier during the Korean War and later pursued graduate studies.
+He worked as a journalist for the Atlanta Daily World from 1949 until 1953 and as city editor for JET magazine from 1952 to 1953.
 The magazine had been established in 1945 by John H. Johnson, who founded its parent magazine, Ebony, that same year.
 In 1953, Bennett became associate editor of Ebony magazine and then executive editor from 1958.
-The magazine served as his base for the publication of series of articles on African-American history.
-Some were collected and published as books.
+The magazine served as his platform for the publication of a series of articles on African-American history some of which were collected and published as books.

-Bennett wrote a 1954 article "Thomas Jefferson's Negro Grandchildren", about the 20th-century lives of individuals claiming descent from Jefferson and his slave Sally Hemings.
-It brought black oral history into the public world of journalism and published histories.
+Bennett wrote a 1954 article "Thomas Jefferson's Negro Grandchildren," reporting on the 20th-century lives of individuals claiming descent from Jefferson and his slave Sally Hemings.
+Bennett's article challenged conventional beliefs about Thomas Jefferson’s relationship with Sally Hemings, bringing attention to African-American oral histories that had been largely overlooked.
+By exploring these claims, Bennett contributed to a deeper, more nuanced understanding of American history.
 This relationship was long denied by Jefferson's daughter and two of her children, and mainline historians relied on their account.
-But new works published in the 1970s and 1990s challenged the conventional story.
+But Bennett’s reporting brought relevant Black oral histories into public view.
+New works published in the 1970s and 1990s further challenged the conventional story.
 Since a 1998 DNA study demonstrated a match between an Eston Hemings descendant and the Jefferson male line, the historic consensus has shifted (including the position of the Thomas Jefferson Foundation at Monticello) to acknowledging that Jefferson likely had a 38-year relationship with Hemings and fathered all six of her children of record, four of whom survived to adulthood.

-Bennet served as a visiting professor of history at Northwestern University.
+Bennett served as a visiting professor of history at Northwestern University.
 He authored several books, including multiple histories of the African-American experience.
 These include his first work, Before the Mayflower: A History of Black America, 1619–1962 (1962), which discusses the contributions of African Americans in the United States from its earliest years.
 His 2000 book, Forced into Glory: Abraham Lincoln's White Dream, questions Abraham Lincoln's role as the "Great Emancipator".
-This last work was described by one reviewer as a "flawed mirror."
-It was criticized by historians of the Civil War period, such as James McPherson and Eric Foner.
+This last work was described by one reviewer as a "flawed mirror", and it was criticized by historians of the Civil War period, such as James McPherson and Eric Foner.
 Bennett is credited with the phrase: "Image Sees, Image Feels, Image Acts," meaning the images that people see influence how they feel, and ultimately how they act.

-A longtime resident of Kenwood, Chicago, Bennett died of natural causes at his home there on 14 February 2018, aged 89.
+A longtime resident of Kenwood, Chicago, Bennett died of complications from vascular dementia at his home there on February 14, 2018, at age 89.

 Personal life

-A Catholic, Bennett married Gloria Sylvester (1930–2009) on July 21, 1956 at St. Columbanus Church in Chicago.
+A Catholic, Bennett married Gloria Sylvester (1930–2009) on July 21, 1956, at St. Columbanus Church in Chicago.
 They met while working together at JET.
 The couple had four children: Alma Joy, Constance, Courtney, and Lerone III (1960–2013).